Looking for information about your firm's panel status?

 Principality Building Society

-You would be advised to communicate with Principality Building Society
+You should communicate with Principality Building Society

 Principality Building Society in their Part 2’s state: